Grammatical structures in mathematics: a personal view: Introduction

-In this article I will introduce and apply ideas about language structures and processes in maths to some specific statistical examples.
-To get the ball rolling I start with a more theoretical example, then extend those ideas into specific situations that arise both at the introductory and advanced level of statistics.
-Finally I will point to linguistic choices that are made outside the level of a specific sentence or equation, when we use language to connect a statistical model to the system it represents.
+In this article I will introduce and apply ideas about grammatical structures and processes in mathematics to some specific statistical examples.
+I use English as the underlying language, as while there may be similar structures in other language, I am not fluent in them to say.
+I start with a simple mathematical example, then extend those ideas to more complicated situations that arise in statistics that demonstrate the same basic ideas of syntactic structure in mathematical representations.